Quick Take

 Glaucoma

 Glaucoma is a disorder that causes excessive pressure to build up in the eye.
 Symptoms include red, inflamed eyes, severe pain, and vision loss.
-Surgery and medication can help reduce symptoms and relieve the illness, but in certain circumstances, if this condition worsens, it can cause blindness of the eye.
+Surgery and medication can help reduce symptoms and manage the condition, but in certain circumstances, if this condition worsens, it can cause blindness.

 Obesity